isaacnmm/pestpolicy-hugo2XX/content/posts/best-49-key-midi-controller/index.md

 layout: post
 ---

-Last week I reviewed the [best midi [keyboard](https: //pestpolicy. com/best-midi-keyboard-for-ableton/) controller](https: //pestpolicy. com/best-[midi](https: //pestpolicy. com/best-midi-keyboard-controller/)-keyboard-controller/).
+Last week I reviewed the [best midi [keyboard](https://pestpolicy.com/best-midi-keyboard-for-ableton/) controller](https://pestpolicy.com/best-[midi](https://pestpolicy.com/best-midi-keyboard-controller/)-keyboard-controller/).
 In this post, Ive reviewed the best 49 Key Midi Controllers.

 49 Key Midi Controllers will provide the most features and value if you need making beats or just sampling synth or VST.
 For starters, the MIDI keyboard (with 25, 49, or 88 keys) is a MIDI controller with its built-in keyboard.